Sean-fn/Sean-fn/README.md

 # 🖖 Hey dev!
 Welcome to my profile

-I'm a front-end developer!
+I'm a back-end developer!

-I've been working and studying technology since 2018, and during this time I worked with diverse types of projects like gaming programming, web programming, app programming
+I've been working and studying technology since couple months ago, and during this time I worked with diverse types of projects like web programming, machine learning and much more in the future!

-What made me fall in love with web development and front-end is the capability to create interfaces and in some kind make art, when developing I feel like I'm making art with coding.
+I fell in love with backend development and machine learning because they allow me to dive into the world of coding and data.
+Backend development lets me build the foundation and functionality of websites and applications, while machine learning enables me to analyze data, make predictions, and solve complex problems.
+It's the perfect blend of technical expertise and problem-solving that fuels my passion for programming.

 ## 👨🏻‍💻 About me